nhsconnect/nhslogin/src/interface-spec-doc-5.md

 The NHS login Trustmark will be self-hosted.

-The following is a non-normative example a Trustmark based on [section 5.1.3 - Requesting Vectors of Trust values](https://nhsconnect.github.io/nhslogin/interface-spec-doc-5) and [section 5.1.4 - Returning Vectors of Trust values](https://nhsconnect.github.io/nhslogin/interface-spec-doc-5) above:
+The following is a non-normative example a Trustmark based on [5.1.3 Requesting Vectors of Trust values](https://nhsconnect.github.io/nhslogin/interface-spec-doc-5) and [5.1.4 Returning Vectors of Trust values](https://nhsconnect.github.io/nhslogin/interface-spec-doc-5) above:

 ``` html
 {